| NODIS Library | Human Resources and Personnel(3000s) | Search |

 3.2 Reporting Guidance for Employees

-3.2.1 Employees who suspect or witness acts of violence or those who recognize an imminent threat to the safety and security of an employee in the workplace shall immediately report their concerns to the appropriate emergency services (i.e., 911), their supervisor and Security.
+3.2.1 Employees who suspect or witness acts of violence or those who recognize an imminent threat to the safety and security of an employee in the workplace shall immediately report their concerns to the appropriate emergency services (i.e., 911), their supervisor and Protective Services.

-3.2.2 When an employee discloses information and there is no imminent safety threat, the employee receiving the information should report the incident to Security, HR, or an EAP counselor.
+3.2.2 When an employee discloses information and there is no imminent safety threat, the employee receiving the information should report the incident to the Protective Services Office, HR, or an EAP counselor.

 3.2.3 Employees are encouraged to discuss their needs (e.g., a workplace security plan) with their supervisor, HR, and/or EAP counselor to help maintain a secure and productive working environment.

-3.2.4 Employees shall disclose when they are subject to a protection or restraining order, or a named defendant in a criminal action as a result of a threat or act of domestic violence, sexual violence, dating violence, or stalking, in any of the following circumstances:
+3.2.4 Employees shall disclose to the Protective Services Office and servicing Human Resources Office when they are subject to a protection or restraining order, or a named defendant in a criminal action as a result of a threat or act of domestic violence, sexual violence, dating violence, or stalking, in any of the following circumstances:

 a.
 When required by the terms of the order/action to disclose to their employer;